Chinese Art Appraisal

 What Kind of Photos Do You Need for Appraisal Research?

-Please provide a set of high quality digital photos of your property for Appraisal before taking any actions.
+Please provide a set of high quality digital photos of your property for inspection.
 The photo set must include a full view of the property and a few close ups of details (mark on the base of a porcelain or decorative arts, signature, inscription and seals on a painting, and any physical distinctions you wish to share with your appraiser).
 In general, the photos should be in as high a resolution as possible.
-If you are sending many large files, burning them on a CD and potable USB memory stick is convinient and safe.
-Sending photos via e-mail attachment is good for a few photos in modest sizes, since the email system may not be friendly encough to let it got to my mailbox, which would further complicate our communication about the appraisal assignment.
+For large files, burning them on a CD and potable USB memory stick is convinient and safe.
+Sending photos via e-mail attachment is good for a few photos in modest sizes, since the email system may block big photos before it reaches my mailbox.

 How Long Does It Take for You to Complete an Appraisal Report?

 The completion of an appraisal varies, depending on the scope of work necessary to complete the assignment.
-It usually takes us two to three weeks to complete one appraisal, depending on the complexity of the assignment.
-After you send us a retainer, relevant information, the requested photos of your art object, and with the completion of the inspection, our art specialist will begin research, conduct value calculation, and draft the appraisal.
-At that point we will request final payment.
-Once the appraisal fee is paid in full, we will send you a hard copy of the appraisal report via USPS priority mail or a faster delivery method at your cost.
+It usually takes Dr. Yang three weeks to complete one appraisal (less than 5 items).
+For complicated assignment (mixed collection with fine art, ceramics and jade, etc.), it takes 4-5 weeks to complete the assignment.
+To engage Dr. Yang's services, a retainer and a signed copy of the engagement letter are required to initiate her research.
+After the final balance is paid in full, you will receive a hard copy of the appraisal report via USPS priority mail or a faster delivery method at your cost.

 Continue to Read Frequently Asked Questions (Part II)